holidayextras/holidayextras.github.com/_posts/2015-08-04-qcon-new-york-part-2.md

 Zuul proxy, check FIT to see if its a request they want to decorate (some kind of expression matching on the params/query/body/headers, this is before it hits the api.
 Then when it hits each service the service checks it it needs to delay or fail.

-#### You cant build anti-fragile systems but you can build an anti-fragile culture.
-Getting people to think about this stuff is the most important thing.
+**You cant build anti-fragile systems but you can build an anti-fragile culture.
+Getting people to think about this stuff is the most important thing.**

 Testing in production is sustainable and helps improve performance long term.

-### Clojurescript demo
+## Clojurescript demo

-#### Jearvon Darrie
+### Jearvon Darrie

-tl;dr: I'm afraid this was the only take away of any value.
+**tl;dr** I'm afraid this was the only take away of any value.
 A good one though right?

 "Programming is not about typing, it's about thinking" - Rich Hickey

-### Immutable infrastructure with Docker and containers
+## Immutable infrastructure with Docker and containers

-#### Jerome Petazzoni
+### Jerome Petazzoni

-tl;dr: A really good advert for using containers, something we need to start thinking about for everything in our business.
+**tl;dr** A really good advert for using containers, something we need to start thinking about for everything in our business.

 Rules...

-1, never change what's on a server.
+1. never change what's on a server.
 Blue/green deploys.
 This help avoid "drift" through manual operations and long running infrastructure
-2, always change all servers, not a subset of them
+2. always change all servers, not a subset of them
-3, automation can fail, be prepared to put the old servers back exactly as they were
+3. automation can fail, be prepared to put the old servers back exactly as they were

 Problems...

-1, Small changes are a lot of effort (one line css, need more automation) 2, Debugging becomes harder as logs are shipped out, tools need to be reinstalled, cant fiddle with server setup 3, Storing data (not sure why he didnt suggest cloud but use containers for all the things, they are cheap and flexible, can be fired up from scratch)
+1. Small changes are a lot of effort (one line css, need more automation)
+2. Debugging becomes harder as logs are shipped out, tools need to be reinstalled, cant fiddle with server setup
+3. Storing data (not sure why he didnt suggest cloud but use containers for all the things, they are cheap and flexible, can be fired up from scratch)

 Solutions...

-1, Automate all the things.
-Operations that have to happen can but they don't take any use time 2, Have "golden images" for intemediary build stages where process takes a long time to execute 3, Tag logs with the physical server or build so once you've binned a dodgy instance you can revisit the problem 4, Containers.
+1. Automate all the things.
+Operations that have to happen can but they don't take any use time
+2. Have "golden images" for intemediary build stages where process takes a long time to execute
+3. Tag logs with the physical server or build so once you've binned a dodgy instance you can revisit the problem
+4. Containers.
 Enforces immutabilty, can download later and rerun easily and it's cheap

-### Architectural history of Google Docs
+## Architectural history of Google Docs

-#### Micah Lemonik (Principal Software Engineer at Google)
+### Micah Lemonik (Principal Software Engineer at Google)

-tl;dr: Second best talk of the conference, explained really well how Google have solved an industry wide issue in a way that any company could implement.
+**tl;d** Second best talk of the conference, explained really well how Google have solved an industry wide issue in a way that any company could implement.

 Used to have a project called XL2web which converted Microsoft Excel spreadsheets and models into interactive Web applications, Google basically asked them if they could do it in a browser so they built prototype in IE6 SP1 with an Excel emulator where the logic was all done on the server side.
 Google then acquired the company.
 They then added some persistence in the form or a database behind the state server.

 2007/08 was when Google started thinking about collaboration, they wanted to connect a second client to the same state.
 Technically, every mutation to the doc was stored in a log with snapshots generated at regular intervals so you could play back and forward mutations at will and quickly, this is when they put in the autosave functionality and "revisions" came "for free".

 However, when they got to character level collboration (people editing the same word at the same time) they had to stop and think about what would be practical.